-By way of example, two of the Vienna Stock Exchange trading rules are described in detail below:
+As an example, two particular trading rules are described below:

-(1) The entry of opposite trades by a single exchange member for the same security and which could lead to the execution of an order in the electronic trading system (cross trades) shall not be permitted, if the exchange member acts knowingly, or negligably in the case of algorithmic trading engines, on both the buy and the sell side for its own account or for the account of one and the same customer.
-Sentence 1 shall apply accordingly to any other behavior that effectively constitutes an intentional act to circumvent this rule.
-Cross trades in debt securities shall be permitted if these conform to the provisions of the Accepted Market Practices Regulation issued by the Austrian Financial Market Authority.
+An exchange member is not allowed to enter opposing trades that refer to the same security and could lead to the execution of an order in the electronic trading system (cross trade) if they knowingly act as an agent, or when deploying Algorithmic Trading Engines negligently, on both the buy and the sell side for their own account or for the account of one and the same customer.
+Sentence 1 applies accordingly to any other behaviour that bypasses this rule.

 (1) Exchange members may enter the following types of orders into the trading system:

-2. Market orders: buy and sell orders entered without price limits are executed at the next price determined by the trading system.
+- Market orders (or best orders): buy and sell orders that are entered without defining a price limit and which are intended to be executed at the next price determined by the trading system.